 The town area retains the heritage of the area and you’ll find some interesting buildings around Kurokabe Square housing glass ornaments and bowls which are a specialty of the town.
 There are also some great restaurants and a museum with the town’s intricately decorated festival floats on display.

 Two events in town that we’ve been to and enjoyed on different visits are the Nagahama Bonbai festival featuring bonsai of cherry and plum blossom and the Nagahama Hikiyama Matsuri a festival of kabuki theatre expertly performed by children.

 You can hike all the way, take the ropeway then a light hike, or take a bus from the ropeway to suit your fitness and available time.
 The temple was used for filming a scene from the movie The Last Samurai but Tom Cruise’s acting ability shouldn’t be used as a reason not to explore this beautiful setting.

-This one’s a shorter commute, it’s only a 30 minute train trip to Sakamoto station in neighbouring Shiga Prefecture.
-The cable car is fun, the views out over lake Biwa are amazing and the hike between temples on Mount Hiei feels a world away from the bustle of the city.
+This one’s a shorter commute, it’s only a 30-minute train trip to Sakamoto station in neighbouring Shiga Prefecture.
+The cable car is fun, the views out over Lake Biwa are amazing and the hike between temples on Mount Hiei feels a world away from the bustle of the city.

 There’s plenty to see up here for those wanting to spend the day in the hills with temples and nature.
 While there is a restaurant we recommend picking up a bento or a cold lunch from the 7-eleven or a bakery on your way and having a picnic.
-There’s a konbini between the station and the cable car if you want to pick up drinks or snacks.
+There’s a convenience store between the station and the cable car if you want to pick up drinks or snacks.